EnigmaCurry/arch-ppa/README.md

 My public key ID is 4BAACCF8.
 Always omit the part before the slash.
 If it didn't output any key information at all, this means you don't have a key yet.
-Create one and follow the prompts:
+If that's the case, create one and follow the
+prompts:

     gpg --gen-key